Individual Contributor License Agreement (v1.0)

 This document is available in other languages:

 Thank you for your interest in contributing to Guardia's projects.
-This Contributor License Agreement ("CLA") ensures clarity regarding intellectual property rights related to your contributions, protecting the Contributor, Guardia, and other users.
+This Contributor License Agreement ("CLA") ensures clarity about intellectual property rights related to your Contributions, protecting the Contributor, Guardia, and other users.

 Please read this document carefully before signing it.
 Keep a copy for your records.